Introductions

 impl<F: FnMut(T1), T1: 'static> System<(T1,)> for F {}

-Ok, cool, but this is useless.
+Ok, cool, but this is useless on its own.
 How can we have one function signature that can call any of these systems?
 We need to expose some way to flatten our input, give every system one parameter that can satisfy all of their requirements.
 How can we do that...?

 How about this?